 2. If you need to follow-up with further information, or to check for progress of a query, you should email using the RT ticket mail address.

-3. If you need to escalate the processing of a query, or are unhappy with the response given, please contact the relevant unit manager direct - see the list of unit responsibilities.
-If you are unsure as to which is the appropriate unit manager, please contact the User Support Manager, Mohammed Javaid.
+3. If you need to escalate the processing of a query, or are unhappy with the response given, please contact the Computing Support Team manager, Mohammed Javaid.

-4. If you are still unhappy with the response you have received, you should contact the Head of Computing, Tim Colles (or in his absence, his (acting) deputy Alastair Scobie)
+4. If you are still unhappy with the response you have received, you should contact the Head of Computing, Tim Colles (or in his absence, his deputy Stephen Quinney).

 Policy matters

-Policy matters are dealt with by the Computing Strategy Group.
-Questions should be directed to the Head of Computing, Tim Colles
+Policy matters are dealt with by the Computing Strategy Group (CSG).
+Questions should be directed to the Head of Computing, Tim Colles.

 Reasons for using the support form